Crell/ApiProblem/README.md

 $factory = getResponseFactoryFromSomewhere();

-// The second paramter says whether to pretty-print the output.
+// The second parameter says whether to pretty-print the output.
 $converter = new HttpConverter($factory, true);

 $response = $converter->toJsonResponse($problem);